 The Permittee has not proposed any modifications to the Facility in conjunction with the review for this Permit to Operate and therefore is not subject to review under the MSER requirements in §5-502 of the Regulations at this time.
-In addition, there have been no prior MSER evaluations conducted for any of the previous modifications to the Facility.
+In addition, there have been no prior MSER evaluations conducted for any prior modifications to the Facility.